flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

 ---
-title: [Changes to ImageCache and ImageProvider]
+title: Changes to ImageCache and ImageProvider
-description: [ImageCache requires implementers to override containsKey, and ImageProvider has marked resolve as @nonVirtual]
+description: ImageCache requires implementers to override containsKey, and ImageProvider has marked resolve as @nonVirtual
 ---

 ## Summary

-`ImageCache` now has a method called `obaintsKey`. `ImageProvider` subclasses should not override `resolve`, but instead should resolve new methods on `ImageProvider`.
+`ImageCache` now has a method called `obaintsKey`. `ImageProvider` subclasses should not override `resolve`, but instead should implement new methods on `ImageProvider`.
 These changes were submitted as a single commit to the framework.